skasim/gm-fabric-jvm/documentation/Clients.md

       }
     }

-The __MyFirstMicroserviceClientFactory__ is generated in your micro-service project.
+The __MyFirstMicroserviceClientFactory__ is generated in your microservice project.
 The __TlsConfigUtil__ is provided by the __gmf__.

 ## Create thrift clients using ServiceIface
-Writing test clients that do not leverage the micro-services client factory.
+Writing test clients that do not leverage the microservices client factory.

 Example thrift client non-SSL